TEDxNTUA/tedxntua2019/docs/installation.md

 1. Setup and activate a **virtual environment** with `python3.6`.
 A useful guide on how to do this can be found [here](https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv).
 1. Run `pip install .` if in a production environment, or `pip install .[dev]` if in a development environment.
 1. Copy *env.sample* to *.env* and edit *.env* to customize the configuration for your local deployment.
 1. Using MySQL for the database is highly recommended.
-Create a database and a user and configure the `DATABASE_URL` parameter accordingly.
-A client library may be needed (e.g. `default-libmysqlclient-dev` for Linux).
+Create a database and a user and write the credentials to `.env` in the form of `DATABASE_URL=mysql://user:pass@host:port/dbname` (omit `:port` to use the default MySQL port).
 1. Run the migrations `manage.py migrate`.
+1. If the script complains about not finding `mysql_config`, you may need to install a client library for MySQL (`sudo apt install default-libmysqlclient-dev` for Linux).